kelvins/functional-programming-in-scala/README.md

 - Scala uses the `call-by-value` strategy by default.
 - It is important to understand the difference between `call-by-name` and `call-by-value` but in most cases you don't need to worry about it.

-## Tips
+## Where to go next

-If you are completely new to Scala, I really recommend the Udemy course "[Scala at Light Speed](https://www.udemy.com/course/fast-scala/)".
-It is a really quick course (~2h) that will give you a great overview about the language and its syntax.
+If you are completely new to Scala, I really recommend the [Scala Book](https://alvinalexander.com/scala/scala-book-free/), it is a relatively short book and covers the most important topics related to the language.

+Another great source of knowledge for beginners is the Udemy course "[Scala at Light Speed](https://www.udemy.com/course/fast-scala/)", which is a quick course (~2h) that will give you an overview about the language and its syntax.

 ## References